milvus-io/pymilvus/docs/source/tutorial.rst

 For a runnable python script,
 checkout `example.py <https://github.com/milvus-io/pymilvus/blob/1.0/examples/example.py>`_ on PyMilvus Github,
-or `hello milvus <https://www.milvus.io/docs/example_code.md>`_ on milvus official website.
+or `hello milvus <https://www.milvus.io/docs/example_code.md>`_ on Milvus official website.
 It's a good recommended start to get started with Milvus and PyMilvus as well.

 .. note::